TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 - **Web:** Dexie + localStorage (with no references to `expo-secure-store`).
 - **Native:** SQLite + `expo-secure-store`.
 - Auto‑sync via NetInfo and real‑time updates from Supabase with RLS in place.
 - An integrated **Admin Dashboard (Phase 7)** that uses a new role column in the profiles table.
 The very first user who signs up becomes an admin, and if no profile record exists for the user the client inserts a default record (with a blank display name).
-You may also run the separate SQL command (Step 4, “Separate SQL Command for Dummy Accounts”) if you wish to seed dummy profiles.
+You may also run the separate SQL command (Step 1, Dummy Accounts) if desired.
-- **Important:** The Root Layout now includes a `<Slot />` to ensure navigation occurs only after mounting.
-This fixes the navigation error you saw.
+- **Important:** The Root Layout now properly renders a `<Slot />` inside a `<Stack>`, preventing the navigation error you saw.
 - (Optionally) To make admin navigation easier, consider adding an “Admin Dashboard” button to your profile screen if desired.

 **Possible Expansions:**

-- Create corresponding auth.users records for dummy accounts (if needed).
+- Create corresponding `auth.users` records for dummy accounts (if needed).
 - Add additional tables (e.g., posts, comments) with advanced conflict resolution.
 - Enhance role/permission management and refine the Admin Dashboard UI.
 - Prepare production builds using EAS, manage environment variables more robustly, add push notifications, etc.

 **Congratulations!**
-This tutorial is fully self-contained, with no missing imports or placeholders, and integrates the Admin Dashboard as an inherent part of the ScriptHammer installation.
-Enjoy building and iterating on your application while maintaining code quality and a unified codebase!
+This tutorial is fully self-contained—with no missing imports or placeholders—and integrates the Admin Dashboard as an inherent part of the ScriptHammer installation.
+Enjoy building and iterating on your application while maintaining a high standard of code quality and a unified codebase!

 ---